foxBMS/foxbms-2/docs/software/configuration/configuration.rst

 generates sources in form of ``.h`` and ``.c`` and ``.asm`` files.
 These HAL sources are generated based on the |halcogen| configuration files (``*.hcg`` and ``*.dil``). |foxbms| uses the waf tool :ref:`WAF_TOOL_HALCOGEN` to automatically run |halcogen| and create the required sources.
+Additional information on the tool can be found in :ref:`HALCOGEN_TOOL_DOCUMENTATION`.

 .. note::